I am a detail-oriented person. This is a post about details.

 For this little experiment, I am making two key assumptions.

-Second, I’m assuming that coppersmiths used the same letter and number stamps over a period of time.
-I’m assuming that the coppersmiths had available single letters and numbers that could be individually struck into the copper, and possibly a set of commonly-used numbers — 26, 28, 30, etc. — to identify pans of given diameter.
-I’m assuming the coppersmith would buy a set of letters and numbers and reuse them for as long as possible until they got lost or damaged.
+Second, I’m assuming that coppersmiths used the same number stamps over a period of time.
+I’m assuming that they had available single numbers that could be individually struck into the copper, and possibly a set of commonly-used numbers — 26, 28, 30, etc. — to identify pans of given diameter.
+I’m assuming the coppersmith would buy a set of numbers and reuse them for as long as possible until they got lost or damaged.

 The most useful numbers for identification are those that denote the most common pan diameters.
 The range starts at 10 centimeters and goes up by twos to 50 (and beyond, for the really big ones), so the most useful numbers for comparison are 1, 2, 3, 4, 6, 8, and 0.